 1. Paraphrasing

-To paraphrase is to summarize or to re-word.
-Have you ever tried to memorize a speech, only to completely blank out later on?
-Or maybe you’ve read a book for a test.
-Except in your essay you couldn’t exactly explain the themes or character development very well.
+To paraphrase is to summarize or to re-word what you heard or read.
+Have you ever tried to memorize a speech, only to blank out when it was time to present?
+Or have you read a book for a test but you weren’t able to explain the themes or character development very well?
+As analytical beings, we can take in a lot of information, but that doesn’t always meant that we’ll remember it.

 “My grandmother constantly talks about antediluvian values that no longer apply to today’s industrialized society.”